conduitio-labs/conduit-connector-snowflake/README.md

 next element and converts it to `Record` sets metadata variable `table`, set metadata variable `action` - `insert`, increase `index`.

 If snapshot stops, it will parse position from last record.
-Position has fields: `Element` - it is the index of element in current batch, this last element what was recorded, `Offset` - shows the last value offset what iterator used for getting data query.
+Position has fields: `IndexInBatch` - it is the index of element in current batch, this last element what was recorded, `BatchID` - shows the last value offset what iterator used for getting data query.
 Iterator runs query to get data from table with `batchSize` and `offset` which was got from position. `index` value will be `Element` increased by one, because iterator tries to find next element in current batch.
-If `index` > `batchSize` iterator will change `offset` to next and set `index` zero.
+If `index` > `batchSize` iterator will change `BatchID` to next and set `index` zero.

 For example, we get snapshot position in `Open` function: